Grandediw/mechatronics-maple-project/README.md

+You can modify your `README.md` file to include details about the newly uploaded file that models the cinematic and dynamic systems using PVW, Linear Graphs, and Lagrange methods.

+Here’s an updated version of the `README.md` that incorporates this new file:

+---

 # Mechatronics Maple Project

 ## Overview

 This repository contains the source files, examples, and documentation for a Maple project focused on mechatronics.
-The project explores various aspects of mechatronics, including the modeling, analysis, and simulation of mechanical, electrical, and control systems using Maple.
+The project models and analyzes mechatronic systems using various methods such as PVW (Principle of Virtual Work), Linear Graphs, and Lagrangian mechanics.
+It also includes cinematic and dynamic analysis of a 2D mechatronics system.

 ## Repository Structure

 The repository is organized into the following directories:

 - **`src/`**: Contains the main Maple worksheets and source code files.
-  - `Homework1_StefanoTonini.mw`: The main Maple worksheet for the project.
+  - `Homework1_StefanoTonini.mw`: A worksheet focusing on mechatronic system modeling.
+  - `Homework2_StefanoTonini.mw`: A worksheet modeling the cinematic and dynamic systems of a 2D mechatronics system using PVW, Linear Graphs, and Lagrange mechanics.

 - **`docs/`**: Documentation related to the project, including reports, references, and instructions.
   - `project_report.pdf`: A detailed report of the project’s objectives, methods, and results.

 - **`examples/`**: Example files that demonstrate specific functionalities or concepts from the project.
-  - `example1.mw`: An example Maple worksheet illustrating a specific analysis.
+  - `example1.mw`: An example Maple worksheet illustrating specific analytical processes.

 ## Getting Started

 ### Prerequisites